 As members earn points through the Wyndham Rewards loyalty program, we record a liability for the estimated future redemption costs, which is calculated based on (i) an estimated cost per point and (ii) an estimated redemption rate of the overall points earned, which is determined with the assistance of a third-party actuarial firm through historical experience, current trends and the use of an actuarial analysis.
 The estimated cost per point and estimated redemption rate used in the determination of the liability for the estimated future redemption costs require management judgement.
-Changes in the estimated cost per point and/or the estimated redemption rate used in the determination of the liability could result in a material change to the liability recorded and our results of operations.
+Changes in the estimated cost per point and/or the estimated redemption rate used in the determination of the liability recorded and our results of operations.